ECTS

 Description

 Chemistry is an experimental science.
-The aim of this practical module is to illustrate by experiment a certain number of theoretical notions approached in the Chemistry degree (L2 and beginning of S5 in particular), in a complementary way to the other experimental chemistry modules proposed in L1 and L2 Chemistry.
+The aim of this practical module is to illustrate through experimentation a number of theoretical concepts covered in the Bachelor's degree in Chemistry (particularly in the second year and early fifth semester), complementing the other experimental chemistry modules offered in the first and second years of the Chemistry program.

 Objectives

-In the continuity of the experimental chemistry modules proposed in L1 and L2 Chemistry, the objective of this module is to train students in good laboratory practices (on H&S aspects and organization of experimental work in small groups), in the correct implementation of experimental techniques at L level, in the analysis of results and their synthesis/expansion in the form of a report
+Following on from the experimental chemistry modules offered in L1 and L2 Chemistry, the aim of this module is to train students in good laboratory practices (covering health and safety aspects and the organization of experimental work in small groups), the correct implementation of L-level experimental techniques, and the analysis of results and their synthesis/presentation in the form of reports.

-A specific program for each pathway (SCV, SCM and DNO prep) is proposed with a view to ensuring the greatest possible coherence according to the pedagogical vocations of each thematic orientation of the L3 Chemistry.
+A specific program for each course (SCV, SCM, and DNO prep) is offered with a view to ensuring the greatest possible consistency in line with the educational objectives of each thematic focus of the L3 Chemistry program.

-For the SCV course, the emphasis will be mainly on organic chemistry with the integration of complementary approaches of physical chemistry and macromolecular chemistry.
+For the SCV track, the focus will be primarily on organic chemistry, incorporating complementary approaches from physical chemistry and macromolecular chemistry.

-For the SCM course, the teaching will integrate many sub-disciplines: inorganic chemistry, inorganic materials, analytical chemistry, physical chemistry and macromolecular chemistry with the will to propose transversal approaches between the majority of these sub-disciplines.
+For the SCM program, the curriculum will incorporate numerous sub-disciplines: inorganic chemistry, inorganic materials, analytical chemistry, physical chemistry, and macromolecular chemistry, with the aim of offering cross-disciplinary approaches between most of these sub-disciplines.

-• Theoretical notions of organic chemistry, inorganic chemistry, macromolecular chemistry, analytical chemistry, physical chemistry acquired in the Bachelor of Chemistry (L1, L2, beginning S5).
+- Theoretical concepts in organic chemistry, inorganic chemistry, macromolecular chemistry, analytical chemistry, and physical chemistry acquired in a Bachelor's degree in Chemistry (L1, L2, beginning of S5).

-• Good laboratory practice skills acquired in L1 and L2 Chemistry.
+- Good laboratory practice skills acquired in Chemistry L1 and L2.

-• Writing skills and ability to synthesize information for the writing of reports on practical work.
+- Writing skills and ability to synthesize information for writing lab reports.

-• Ability to work in a team (binomial or trinomial).
+- Ability to work in a team (pairs or groups of three).

 Syllabus